-Here, Press Association Sport looks at the previous jobs the 61-year-old Sunderland manager has held ahead of his possible move to the international ciircuit.
+Here, Press Association Sport looks at the previous jobs the 63-year-old has held.

 Allardyce learned the ropes on the coaching front as a player-manager in the League of Ireland, leading Limerick to the 1991-92 second-tier title before heading for Preston to take up the number-two post there.

 In July 1994 he took charge of Second Division Blackpool, who had avoided the drop to the fourth tier of English football by a single point at the end of the previous campaign.
 They finished 12th in his first season and third 12 months later but much to his shock, Allardyce was dismissed following a play-off semi-final defeat by Bradford.

 Arriving in Nottingham in January 1997, Allardyce inherited a side which had struggled through the first half of the season, and he was unable to prevent them from slipping into Division Three.
 However, he led the club to promotion as champions with 99 points at the end of the following campaign.

 His efforts at Notts County helped land the job at Bolton in October 1999, and it was there that he started to enhance his reputation.
 Having steered them into the Premier League at the second attempt, he established Wanderers there after two difficult seasons and eventually guided them to European qualification for the first time in the club's history.

 Allardyce was seen as the man to stop the St James' Park door revolving as then chairman Freddy Shepherd sought stability.
 But his reign lasted just 24 games when new owner Mike Ashley decided to give disgruntled fans what they wanted and replaced him with Kevin Keegan.